Achigas/MyLingual/README.md

 * ISC

 ## Inspiration
-UCLA week 15 and 16 Project and to help people use the language they want to learn!
+UCLA week 15 and 16 Project and to help people practice their language!

 This project idea was created by Lauren Euge (leuge) and coded by Briana Damota, Rochelle Ruiz, and Alex Chigas.